hypra/gla11y/README.md

-This means that after creating a suppression file that silents the existing errors to concentrate first on avoiding new accessibility issues, one can work no warnings for existing issues by either fixing them, or moving the suppression line from the suppression file passed to the -s option to the suppression file passed to the -f option.
+This means that after creating a suppression file that silents the existing errors to concentrate first on avoiding new accessibility issues, one can work on warnings for existing issues by either fixing them, or moving the suppression line from the suppression file passed to the -s option to the suppression file passed to the -f option.